mtboren/class101/README.md

 You've successfully authenticated, but GitHub does not provide shell access.
 ```

+* \[Windows] or, instead of SSH keys, can use Windows credential manager with git.exe

 ### Notes on python
 Python is space sensitive.
 To make your life easier, and to follow recommended style